kazuekudo1222/spotify-music-generator-mood/README.md

 Replace your_client_id and your_client_secret with the values from your Spotify Developer Dashboard.

-7. Save the .env file.
-The application will use these credentials to authenticate with Spotify's API.
+7. The application will use these credentials to authenticate with Spotify's API.